The New UK Post-study Work Visa: 5 Things You Need To Know

 Other announcements have seen the UK welcoming global talent, including the creation of a new fast-track visa for scientists and removing the limit on PhD students who attempt to embark on the skilled work visa route.

 Uncover your next overseas adventure from the comfort of your own home.
-Simply register for our IDP Study Abroad Virtual Fair and get to speak with university representatives.
-Happening 20 to 26 July, 12pm to 8pm - don't miss out!
+Register & book your one-to-one slots to speak with university representatives and education counsellors.
+Happening 8 and 9 March, 2pm to 6pm - don't miss out!